dymio/mayak/README.md

 In the file `config/initializers/devise.rb` replace value of `config.mailer_sender`.

+Change `default-host` setting in the file `config/sitemap.rb` (and do not forget about sitemap during development).

 You also need create file `config/database.yml` for database connection.
 I made file `config/database-example.yml` for example.

 In the first migration file (`db/migrate/20140401000000_devise_create_admin_users.rb`) you can change email and password of admin user.
 By default it admin@mayak.com with password 'master'.